 The medical record should contain a complete report of the actual or suspected abuse, preferably in the patient’s own words.
 A detailed description of any injuries should be included, supported by photographs, drawings, x-rays, and other objective documentation (eg, laboratory test results) when possible.
 Specific examples of how needs are not being met, despite an agreed-on care plan and adequate resources, should be documented.

-Abused elderly people are at high risk of death.
-In a large 13-yr longitudinal study, the survival rate was 9% for abuse victims compared with 40% for nonabused controls.
-Multivariate analysis to determine the independent effect of abuse indicated that risk of mortality for abused patients over a 3-yr period after abuse was 3 times higher than that for controls over a similar period.
+Abused older people are at high risk of death.
+In a large 13-year longitudinal study, the survival rate was 9% for abuse victims compared with 40% for nonabused controls.
+Multivariate analysis to determine the independent effect of abuse indicated that risk of mortality for abused patients over a 3-year period after abuse was 3 times higher than that for controls over a similar period (1).

 An interdisciplinary team approach (involving physicians, nurses, social workers, lawyers, law enforcement officials, psychiatrists, and other practitioners) is essential.
 Any previous intervention (eg, court orders of protection) and the reason for its failure should be investigated to avoid repeating any mistakes.